Havilah12oz/alx-pre_course/0x01-git/README.md

-Some text for this read me
+some text for this read me
+how to be up to date in git